This is the start of a new Series allowing update of Numbers and Distribution on a yearly basis. i.e. Survey Counts and/or Maps…

 In the period from plants emerging to the start

-of flooding 330 specimens were quickly
+of flooding 371specimens were quickly

 recorded around the 3 lakes we studied.
 In the